 Margins matter.
 The more Cisco Systems

-Unfortunately, that table doesn't tell us much about where Cisco Systems has been, or where it's going.
+Unfortunately, a look at the most recent numbers doesn't tell us much about where Cisco Systems has been, or where it's going.
 A company with rising gross and operating margins often fuels its growth by increasing demand for its products.
 If it sells more units while keeping costs in check, its profitability increases.
 Conversely, a company with gross margins that inch downward over time is often losing out to competition, and possibly engaging in a race to the bottom on prices.
 If it can't make up for this problem by cutting costs -- and most companies can't -- then both the business and its shares face a decidedly bleak outlook.

 Here's the margin picture for Cisco Systems over the past few years.